Zeninari/Simple-TCU-Presence-Maker/README.md

 ---

 ### Option 1: Run the Executable
 Simply launch **TCUStatus.exe**.
-No additional dependencies are required.
+No additional dependencies are required when using the defaults.

 ### Option 2: Run the Python Source File